me10b031/twitter_user_model/readme.md

-Run the Preprocessing notebook and generate the final dataset with tweet-topic labels
+Run the Preprocessing notebook and generate the final dataset with tweet-topic labels.

-Use the pickle file generared from 1 in choice_aware_model notebook to see the results
+Run the Choice-aware topic model notebook to see model architecture and results.